How To Use Vault to Protect Sensitive Ansible Data

 This method of file decryption at runtime only works if all the encrypted files referenced by the playbook are encrypted using the same password.

-Using Ansible Vault with a Password File
+Using Ansible Vault Password File

 Manually entering a password during playbook runtime is not only tedious but also undermines the concept of automation.
 A better approach is to provide a password file that contains the password required by the encrypted file.
-The password file is kept in a secure location and Ansible reads the file for the password needed to decrypt the file used by the playbook
+The Ansible Vault password file is kept in a secure location and Ansible reads the file for the password needed to decrypt the file used by the playbook

 The command would appear as follows when running the playbook.